wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

 3. Add an appropriate commit message and commit.
 4. Click **Sync Changes** to push the changes to remote.

+## Optional: Test the Automation manually

+1. In the left navigation menu, click **Execute**.
+2. Click **Run Now**.
+This triggers the task.

+    !!! info "Inject Dynamic Values into Your Application as Command-Line Arguments" If you want to inject dynamic values into your application as command-line arguments when you run a manual task, follow these steps:
+        1. Click the drop-down icon next to **Run Now** and then click **Run with Arguments**.
+        2. In the **Runtime Arguments** pane, enter the arguments you want to pass to your application.
+        3. Click **Execute**.
+This triggers the task with the specified arguments.

+        The capability to run a manual task with arguments is supported for the following build presets:

+        === "WSO2 MI"
+            To explore a WSO2 MI-based manual task with arguments, try out the [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) sample.
+For instructions, see the `readme.md` file in the sample repository.

+            !!! info
+                When working on WSO2 MI projects and deploying a WSO2 MI integration as a manual task in Choreo, use the WSO2 MI automation mode.
+For details, see [Running the Micro Integrator in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).

+        === "Ballerina"
+            To explore a Ballerina manual task with arguments, try out the [Weather to Email Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-email-integration) sample.
+For instructions, see the README.md file in the sample repository.

+            !!! info
+                If you want to pass arguments to Ballerina main functions, use the **Run with Arguments** capability.
+For details on the arguments you can pass, see the [Ballerina documentation](https://ballerina.io/learn/by-example/main-function/).
+You can also override configurable values in the same manner.
+For more information, see [Provide values to configurable variables](https://ballerina.io/learn/provide-values-to-configurable-variables/#provide-via-command-line-arguments).

 ## Step 5: Schedule Automation

 1. Once you push the changes, the overview page of the Devant automation will automatically refresh and show you the **Latest Commit** and automatically build your automation showing the **Build Status**.